lksh97/namaste-javascript-notes/notes/season-1/lecture-08.md

     console.log(window.b); // 15
     ```
   It looks like let isn't hoisted, **but it is**, let's understand
   * Both a and b are actually initialized as *undefined* in hoisting stage.
-But var **b** is inside the storage space of GLOBAL, and **a** is in a separate memory object called script, where it can be accessed only after assigning some value to it first ie. one can access 'a' only if it is assigned.
+But var **b** is inside the `storage space of GLOBAL`, and **a** is in a `separate memory object called script`, <ins>where it can be accessed only after assigning some value to it first ie. one can access 'a' only if it is assigned</ins>.
 Thus, it throws error.

 <br>

-* **Temporal Dead Zone** : Time since when the let variable was hoisted until it is initialized some value.
+* **Temporal Dead Zone** : Time since when the let variable was hoisted(lecture - 3) until it is initialized some value.
     - So any line till before "let a = 10" is the TDZ for a

-    - Since a is not accessible on global, its not accessible in *window/this* also. window.b or this.b -> 15; But window.a or this.a ->undefined, just like window.x->undefined (x isn't declared anywhere)
+        - Since a is not accessible on global, its `not accessible in window/this` also.
+            - window.b or this.b -> 15;
+            - But window.a or this.a ->undefined,
+                - just like window.x->undefined (x isn't declared anywhere, but error msg will be different)

 * **Reference Error** are thrown when variables are in temporal dead zone.